 POLICIES, PROCEDURES, & GUIDELINES

 It takes a faithful commitment to have a successful program.
 This document is lengthy, but please fully read so you understand requirements and expectations.
-Trinity Homeschool Enrichment is herinafter referred to as Trinity.
+Trinity Homeschool Enrichment is hereinafter referred to as Trinity.

-- Engaged in homeschooling with at least one child attending in 1st-12th grade.
+- Engaged in homeschooling with at least one child attending in Kindergarten-12th grade.

 - An adult family member must be willing to teach one class.